FrancisArgnR/FreeIPA/README.md

 SSSD is a client-side component that integrates FreeIPA as an authentication and identity provider to multiple different hosts.
 In addition, additional client-side management functionality such as SUDO, HBAC policies, etc. can be achieved through SSSD.
 The SSSD is configured by default in FreeIPA.

 ### Web UI

+Web UI is a web application for the administration of FreeIPA.
+It uses the JSON-RPC interface to access the FreeIPA API.
+This ensures that available data or changes that can be made are limited to the security context of the LDAP object (user) that is assigned to an active session.

+It has virtually the same capabilities as the command line (CLI), so you can freely choose between the two for administration purposes.
+Web UI has two modes of operation, a limited mode for user use, and a full mode for administration.

+The Web UI's URL access point is https://test.example.com/ipa/ui/ where test.example.com is the name of the FreeIPA server.

 ### DNS

 ## Installation